deepray-AI/deepray/STYLE_GUIDE.md

 Follow the guidance in the [TensorFlow Style Guide - Conventions](https://www.tensorflow.org/community/contribute/code_style#tensorflow_conventions_and_special_uses).

-Please note that Addons follows the conventions of the TensorFlow library, but formats our code using [PEP8](https://www.python.org/dev/peps/pep-0008/) guidelines.
+Please note that Deepray follows the conventions of the TensorFlow library, but formats our code using [PEP8](https://www.python.org/dev/peps/pep-0008/) guidelines.